Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-During surgery, we will remove the cloudy lens and replace it with a monofocal intraocular lens.
-This procedure is typically quick and performed on an outpatient basis.
-Most patients experience minimal discomfort and are able to return home the same day.
+During cataract surgery, Dr. Trinidad will remove the cloudy natural lens and replace it with the new lens.
+This procedure is typically quick, performed on an outpatient basis, and patients return home the same day.

 4Recovery and Vision Optimization